DingdingKim/CoinNow/README.md

 ## Introduction

-Provide current quotes of coins(BTC, ETH, DASH, LTC, ETC, XRP) in real time from Bithumb and Poloniex.
+Provide current price of coins(BTC, ETH, DASH, LTC, ETC, XRP) in real time from Bithumb and Poloniex.

 ## 🔔🌟 Notice 🌟🔔